THE ANSWERS BELOW ARE INTENDED FOR INFORMATION ONLY AND DO NOT REPLACE THE CISL RULES & REGULATIONS

 Is there a year end championship for the top teams?

-U12C play in the Hunt for Gold.
+U12C, U14B, U16B play in the Challenge Cup.
 This is an elimination style tournament.
-All teams in CISL are eligible to play in the Hunt for Gold.
+All teams in CISL are eligible to play in the Challenge Cup.
 However each team must register for the tournament using the form provided online and in the Coach Handbook.
-Registration deadline is July 15th and is posted on the calendar.
+Registration deadline is June 13th and is posted on the calendar.
 Registered teams are placed in game brackets by drawing names from a hat.
 Season standings do not count for this tournament.
 The first round consists of round robin games with two other teams (except where number of teams require a two team group, or a four team group).
 First round winners are determined by number of wins, and if tied for wins, league tie breakers will be used to determine who advances.
 Winners advance to the second and subsequent rounds by winning their match.

 When do the year end championships take place?
-Generally, the Champions Challenge and the Hunt for Gold are the last activities of the season.
+The Champions Challenge usually takes place during the last weekend of August..
 Dates can vary somewhat.
 Current season planned dates are posted on the calendar.
 The Challenge Cup will start late June and end with the finals on artificial turf during the last weekend of August.